quocbaongo/Leptin_LepR_Research/README.md

 The analysis scripts and coarse-grained MD simulations requires software and python libraries specified in env.yml script.

-To create environment for MDAnalysis: conda env create -f env.yml
+To create the required environment executes 'conda env create -f env.yml'